MuckRock/documentcloud-frontend/README.md

 ```

 Once everything is up and running, you should be able to see the website live at [www.dev.documentcloud.org](http://www.dev.documentcloud.org/).

+If you are just making frontend changes you are all set!
+Otherwise, to utilize the frontend with its necessary authentication system and backend, [Squarelet](https://github.com/muckrock/squarelet) and [DocumentCloud (Django)](https://github.com/muckrock/documentcloud) are a requirement.
+Follow the steps in their READMEs.

 ## Building for production